lxchurbakov/game-of-life-circuit-designer/readme.md

-# 👾Conway's Game of Life
+# 👾 Conway's Game of Life

 Yet another game of life implementation.
 In typescript, runs in browser